Dr. Andrey Bakulin

 HONORS/AWARDS

-Best Paper Presented at 2008 meeting of Society of Exploration Geophysicists, for paper “Estimating interval shear-wave splitting from multicomponent virtual shear checkshots
+Best Paper Presented at 2008 meeting of the Society of Exploration Geophysicists, for the paper “Estimating interval shear-wave splitting from multicomponent virtual shear checkshots

 Honorable Mention in the category Best Paper in GEOPHYSICS, 2008 from Society of Exploration Geophysics for Real-time completion monitoring with acoustic waves

-Honorable Mention in the category Best Paper in GEOPHYSICS, 2006 from Society of Exploration Geophysics for “Virtual Source Method: Theory and case study”.
+Honorable Mention in the category Best Paper in GEOPHYSICS, 2006 from the Society of Exploration Geophysics for the paper “Virtual Source Method: Theory and case study”.

 J. Clarence Karcher Award, Society of Exploration Geophysics (2005) in “recognition of your contributions in the areas of imaging scattering series, time-lapse seismic monitoring, inversion and processing on anisotropic media, rock physics and fracture characterization”